Helping Clients in San Diego: An Immigration Attorney With Decades of Experience

 Provisional Waivers

-This waiver is available for persons that entered the United States illegally and needs permission to return to the United States after the consulate interview in their home country.
+This waiver is available for persons that entered the United States illegally and need permission to return to the United States after the consulate interview in their home country.
 To be eligible for a provisional waiver, the person must be married to a U.S. citizen or have a U.S. citizen child or parent.
 They must show that there is extreme hardship to the U.S. citizen family member.
 Provisional waivers are limited to issues of unlawful presence and not for any criminal grounds of inadmissibility.

 Our integrity is the key to a successful Attorney-Client relationship.
 We are committed to always serving your best interest with integrity and respect.